Where to See Jazz and Blues in San Francisco | San Francisco Travel

 Fillmore Jazz Ambassadors is comprised of individuals who have a shared passion for jazz.
 They are dedicated to reviving jazz in the San Francisco Bay Area through jazz history workshops, jam sessions, and jam production workshops.

-1232 Grant Ave.
+1232 Grant Avenue

 The Saloon

-Opened in 1861, remains a classic blues and booze saloon.
-There were times when the likes of Boz Scaggs, Steve Miller, Janis Joplin and John Cipollena jammed away the night at The Saloon, occasionally joined by the late Chronicle columnist Herb Caen on drums.
+Opened in 1861, this place remains a classic blues and booze saloon.
+There were times when the likes of Boz Scaggs, Steve Miller, Janis Joplin and John Cipollena jammed the night away at The Saloon, occasionally joined by the late Chronicle columnist Herb Caen on drums.
 A small joint, always jammed; a few bar stools and lots of heavy electric blues.
 Not recommended for the faint of heart.

-201 Franklin St.
+201 Franklin Street

 SFJAZZ Center